Sci-Hook/org-texts/legal/terms-of-use/2024-07-23/en-us.md

 1.4.
 The term “these Terms of Use” refers to this agreement governing the terms of access to and use of the Sci-Hook Services.
 These Terms of Use are binding on all Users who access and/or use the Sci-Hook Services.

 1.5.
 The term “Privacy Policy” refers to the document that governs Sci-Hook's privacy practices and policies.
 The Privacy Policy applies to all Users who access and/or use the Sci-Hook Services.
-The [Applicable Privacy Policy](https://policies.scihook.org/privacy-policy) is available on Sci-Hook's website.
+The [Privacy Policy](https://policies.scihook.org/privacy-policy) is available on Sci-Hook's website.

 1.6.
 The term “Parties” refers to Sci-Hook and the User who are parties to these Terms of Use.
 Sci-Hook and the User agree to be bound by these Terms of Use.